A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Consistency of Diffusion Samples for Linear Denoisers

 \section{Consistency of Diffusion Samples for Linear Denoisers}

 Beyond the consistency of single-step denoiser output or score, we are interested in the final diffusion sample from the same initial noise seed $\x_{\sigma_T}$.
 For linear denoisers, sampling map from initial noise to generated sample is captured by Wiener filter (Eq. \ref{eq:PFODE_sol_gauss}, $\sigma=0$).
 However, unlike one-step denoiser, this mapping involves fractional power of covariances $\Sig^{1/2}(\Sig+\sigma^2 I)^{-1/2}$, for which the deterministic equivalence is not readily available.
-Here, we leveraged the integral representation of fractional power (\citet{Balakrishnan1960FractionalPower}'s formula) and deterministic equivalence, and arrived at a few novel equivalence of these matrices (Prop. \ref{prop_app:deter_equiv_cov_mat_half}, \ref{prop_app:deter_equiv_cov_half_resolv}, Proof in App. \ref{app:Balakrishnan_identity}).
-Using these developments, we can calculate the expectation and fluctuation of sampling map.
+Here, we leveraged the integral representation of fractional power (\citet{Balakrishnan1960FractionalPower}'s formula) and deterministic equivalence, and arrived at a few novel equivalence of these matrices (Result~\ref{prop_app:deter_equiv_cov_mat_half}, \ref{prop_app:deter_equiv_cov_half_resolv}, Derivation in App. \ref{app:Balakrishnan_identity}).
+Using these developments, we can calculate the expectation and fluctuation of sampling map and, consequently, of samples generated from a fixed seed.